 All right, that's enough.

-I gotta get to work here.
+I got to get to work here.

 This is CNN.

-The last two years of high school painting houses with kills.
+I spent the last two years of high school painting houses with kills.

 It was the worst of it.